Table of Contents

 Thin-film solar panels are solid black and do not have the normal silicon cell outlines that are apparent in crystalline panels.
 They are much easier to install and are usually the favoured option for commercial and industrial buildings.

 Thin-film solar panels are manufactured by depositing photovoltaic substances on a solid surface.
 Photovoltaic substances include amorphous silicon (a-Si), cadmium telluride (CdTe), copper indium gallium selenide (CIGS) and dye-sensitized solar cells (DSC).
-While the different substances used actually means that the panels are different, they are all categorized under thin-film solar panels.
+While the different substances used actually mean that the panels are different, they are all categorized under thin-film solar panels.

 The manufacturing process results in lightweight and sometimes flexible panels that are easier to install.
 The downside is that it also causes the panels to be less efficient.